How Do Profits Reflect Stock Prices?

 A company that is profiting from its product or service is more likely, but not guaranteed, to see the price of shares of company stock rise.
 Profits, called "earnings" on Wall Street, help investors know which companies are successful, which generally makes the shares more valuable and boosts their price.
-However, shareholders don't see any of this profit unless a company pays a dividend on the stock, which is an incentive many offer to encourage investors to buy shares in the company.
+However, shareholders don't see any of this profit unless a company pays a dividend on the stock or buys some stock back from investors, which is an incentive many offer to encourage investors to buy shares in the company.

 There are three ways stocks produce returns for shareholders.
 Stocks can pay a dividend, which is a cash payment to shareholders.
 Shareholders can earn capital gains by selling the shares at a higher price than they paid.
 Also, another company can purchase the outstanding shares in order to complete a merger, which usually results in a better stock price for shareholders than the market is offering.

 Positive earnings reports help increase a stock's value even if the company doesn't offer a dividend.
 Companies often reinvest earnings back into the company to help spur growth, which will be signaled by future positive earnings reports.
-Profitable companies will eventually have grown enough to no longer need significant reinvestment and will return a portion of their profits back to stockholders through a dividend.
+Profitable companies will eventually have grown enough to no longer need significant reinvestment and will return a portion of their profits back to stockholders through a dividend or by buying stock back from investors.
 Companies offer these dividends as an incentive to encourage investors to buy shares of their stock.

 While earnings reports and estimates are important factors in stock price, other conditions can also change how the market prices a company's stock.
 Company financial statements contain information on assets, debts, cash flow and other performance data that can move a stock's price.
 Company news, such as a new product release or a product recall, can also affect the stock price.